lingtalfi/github-actions-workflows/README.md

 #### Create app and prepare github repo

-- first create your app
+- first create your app (find my example app in apps/ci4)
 - prepare the github repo
-- prepare .gitignore
+- prepare .gitignore (find my example in apps/ci4/.gitignore)
 - push it with initial commit and check no sensitive data is pushed
 - once ok, add github secrets: